WellCare vs. UnitedHealthcare

-In a random sampling of WellCare Medicare Advantage plans in Los Angeles, CA, HMO plan premiums ranged from $0 per month to $28.50 per month.
-The costs of WellCare Medicare plans where you live could be in this range, but they might not.
+In a random sampling of WellCare Medicare Advantage plans in Los Angeles, CA, premiums were $0 per month across the board.
+The costs of WellCare Medicare plans where you live could also be $0, but they might not.
 The best way to compare local plan costs is to compare plans online or speak with a licensed insurance agent.

 Many WellCare plans include dental, vision, hearing, and prescription drug benefits along with memberships to fitness programs such as SilverSneakers.